All India Institute of Medical Sciences, Deoghar: Hospital services

-The 40-room outpatient department was inaugurated by the Minister of Health and Family Welfare, Mansukh Mandaviya, on 24 August 2021, including a night shelter facility for the patients and attendants.
+The 40-room outpatient department was inaugurated by the then Minister of Health and Family Welfare, Mansukh Mandaviya, on 24 August 2021, including a night shelter facility for the patients and attendants.
 Online registration facilities were launched on 3 September 2021.
-On July 12, 2022 the 250-bed in-patient department (IPD) and operation theatre were opened.
+On July 12, 2022, the 250-bed in-patient department (IPD) and operation theatre were opened.
+The newly built ipd block and administration block were also inaugurated by Shri.Narendra Modi on 12 July 2022.
+The hospital is expected to be completed by the end of 2023 and will be totally functional with 750 beds ipd and opd facilities.

+The new building of Deoghar AIIMS has started OPD services and now treating 1200 patients in a day.
+In the next few days, 3000 patients will be able to be treating in OPD.